joaquinmetayer/thortimes/README.md

 Page based in a Magazine using HTML, CSS and SASS.

 Full responsive.
-Include seccions: Home, Login and Post blog.
+Include sections: Home, Login and Post blog.

 Live view on https://thortimes.netlify.app/